derek-knox/Coding-For-Designers/Breaking Barriers/Bits and Bytes.md

 We know coders like shortcuts.
 Is there a shorter way to say and type *eight bits*?
 Yes, welcome to the word *byte*.
 A *byte* is *eight bits*.
 Naturally, a byte also represents 256 states.

 Let’s use what we just learned to make an example code of our own.
 We will use a byte’s 256 states to represent the symbols of the English language.
 Twenty-six lowercase and twenty-six uppercase letters would use up fifty-two states.
 Ten numerals and all the punctuation marks, including a lot of obscure marks, could be represented in another fifty states.
-We could increase fifty to one-hundred and include even more obscure marks.
+We could increase fifty to one-hundred and include even more obscure marks (poop emoji included).
 One hundred four unused states would *still remain* (256 - 26 - 26 - 100 = 104).
 Good enough, for English at least.

 ![alt text](../assets/visual-todo-placeholder.jpg "Image Grid of English Symbols")